learning-paths/pathway-clojure/content/index.md

 Clojure provides and a small handful of data types in which to store data that represents information which is meaningful to you.
 These data types look familiar to those other popular languages, such as JavaScript.

-For example, Clojure has an array-like data structure called a ```vector``` to store ordered data:
+For example, Clojure has an array-like data structure called a ```vector```, used to store ordered data.
+We'll dig deeper into how these data structures work soon.
+For now, we're working up to making a larger point.
+Here's an example vector that begins with the number ```8``` and ends with the number ```2```.

 ```
-[8 13 3 0 34 89]
+[8 13 3 0 34 2]
 ```

-Clojure also has an associative data structure, similar to a javascript object or python dictionary, called a Clojure map, or ```hashmap``` to be precise:
+Clojure also has an *associative* data structure, similar to a javascript object or python dictionary, called a Clojure map, or ```hashmap``` to be precise.
+In the following hashmap we have three keys ```:a```, ``` :b```, and ```:c``` respectively associated with three values ```1```, ```` 2```, and ```3```.

 ```
 {:a 1
  :b 2
  :c 3}
  ```

+We can use a hashmap key to lookup the value *associated* with that key within the data structure.
+We'll show an example soon.

 While these look familiar to data structures found elsewhere, Clojure's data structures contain a hidden strength.
 They are immutable.
 Pause and let that sink in.
 In Clojure, data never changes.
 What!?!
-I know this is weird.
-Its also incredibly powerful.
+This probably sounds weird to you, but it will make more sense as we go along.

 We are entering the territory of functional programming, Clojure's wheelhouse.
 Clojure has hundreds of functions (a named operation), dozens of which you will use regularly, which take immutable data as input and return a new piece of immutable data as output.

-This simple mental model: `old data in, new data out`, describes the fundamental building blocks and way of solving problems in Clojure.
-A chain of one or more functions are chosen based on the need to produce result data from input data, until the final result assumes a shape which accurately satisfies the problem at hand.
+This simple mental model, *old data in, new data out*, describes the *modus operandi* of solving problems in Clojure.
+A chain of one or more functions are executed based on the need to produce *result data* from *input data*, until the final result assumes a shape which accurately satisfies the problem at hand.
 Functions in Clojure compose elegantly, allowing a rich `dialogue of intent` between the programmer and Clojure.

+"But wait," you ask "don't programs do things besides manipulate data?"

+Yes and no. We do use programs to cause things to happen in the world.
+We call these things `effects`, such printing to screen or printer, writing data to hard drive, sending network traffic, or flying a drone.
+However, as discussed in the previous section *Clojure is data-centric*, these resources are often represented as data or use data a the `signal` to cause or configure the effects they produce.

-We will dig much more deeply into the topic of immutable data early on in this tutorial, but for now the important thing to know is that Clojure achieves this technical feat using some smart data-sharing algorithms under the hood and that immutable data eradicates a wide array of common programming pitfalls.
-It makes programs easier to reason about and illuminates the otherwise hidden interactions between the runtime components of a program.
+We will dig much more deeply into the topic of immutable data early on in this tutorial, but for now the important things to know are that Clojure achieves this technical feat using some smart data-sharing algorithms under the hood and **immutable data eradicates a wide array of common programming pitfalls**.
+It makes programs easier to reason about and illuminates the otherwise hidden interactions between the runtime components (functions) of a program.
 It's hard to over-hype the positive effect this will have on your programming career and the success of your projects.
 It's the fountain source of joy which Clojure programmers are renowned to experience upon mastering the Clojure way of doing things.

 ### Clojure is a vision